armory/minnaker/guides/first-pipeline.md

 For each of our environments, we're going to set up two Kubernetes resources:

 * A "Service" of type "ClusterIP", which acts as an internal load balancer to access our applications
-* An "Ingress", which will configure Traefik to point specific paths on the Mini-Spinnaker VM to our internal Services
+* An "Ingress", which will configure Traefik to point specific paths on the Minnaker VM to our internal Services

 Spinnaker abstracts both Kubernetes Servic and Kubernetes Ingress objects as Spinnaker "Load Balancer" objects, so we'll be creating six total Spinnaker "Load Balancers" (one Ingress and one Service for each of our three Namespaces).